Talking to Your Kids About Disasters

 My approach has been to be direct.
 I keep things high-level and age appropriate, leaving out the really scary details, but I don't sugar coat it either.
 Most experts agree the worst thing you can do is tell your child a disaster won’t happen.

 Below are a few of my tried and true tactics for tackling the topic with my daughter.
 It's an important discussion, and for a little perspective, it can’t possibly be worse than explaining the “birds & bees" -- the conversation I'm truly dreading!

 - Make it tangible.
 Talk about local emergency risks in realistic terms – what they might look like and sound like and why it’s important to prepare.
 I found it useful to focus on the science of potential hazards, helping build curiosity and interest not fear.

 - Involve kids in your emergency planning.
 The more they take part, the more likely they'll remember what to do.
 Plus, they may have some good ideas!

-- Review your plan regularly.
+- Review your household emergency plan (PDF, 1.9MB) regularly.
 Go over where your family will reunite if separated during a disaster.
 Talk about who their emergency school or daycare pick-ups are and which people in the neighbourhood can be counted on for help.
 More repetition means more retention.